RomanKue/docs-example/docs/app-dev-handbook/certificates.md

     replicas: 1
 ```

-This proxy port config will allow to call `https://example.com` on `http://localhost:9000` from the app's container.
+This proxy port config will allow calling `https://example.com` on `http://localhost:9000` from the app's container.